-- Hysteresis losses: Magnetic hysteresis is another effect that causes losses and can reduce inductor Q factor values.
+- Hysteresis losses: Magnetic hysteresis is another impact that causes losses and can decrease inductor Q factor values.
 The hysteresis of any magnetic material use as a core needs to be overcome with every cycle of the alternating current and hence the magnetic field.
 This expends energy and again manifests itself as another element of resistance.
-As ferrite materials are known for hysteresis losses,, the effect on the inductor quality factor can be minimised by the careful choice of ferrite or other core material, and also ensuring that the magnetic field induced is within the limits of the core material specified.
+As ferrite materials are known for hysteresis losses,, the impact on the inductor quality factor can be limited by the cautious decision of ferrite or other center material, and also ensuring that the magnetic field induced is within the limits of the core material specified.

 Minimising the resistance effects reduces the losses and increases the inductor Q factor.

 Thus for a inductor, q factor formula is expressed as,

 - L is the effective inductance of the coil in Henrys and

 - R is the effective resistance of the coil in Ohms.

 As the unit of both resistance and reactance is Ohm, Q is a dimensionless ratio.